 The main motivation to implement such a technique is to evade detection by various security products.

 Usually, security products that are only focused on files, might not detect other attack surfaces such as fileless techniques.
 Remote Code Injection is considered a fileless technique, where the malicious code is executed without hosting it in a file that sits on a disk.
 Instead, the malicious code can be executed directly from a network, or even from an encrypted payload that sits on the disk (which is also not subject to file scanning by security software).

 To further help avoid detection, attackers usually inject their malicious code within legitimate processes, such as explorer.exe.
-Security solutions tend not to scan such processes in the concern that it might cause false positives, or crash legitimate software.
+Cyber security products tend not to scan such processes in the concern that it might cause false positives, or crash legitimate software.
 As a result, malicious attacks coming from such legitimate processes are often missed.

 This technique can also bypass SOC teams and threat hunters who might be monitoring suspicious processes.
 Injecting malicious code into a legitimate process, effectively enables attackers to pass under the radar, and increase the chances of successfully running a malicious attack.